 Unfortunately, we cannot change our genetics.
 But we can manage the symptoms caused by genetics through good habits, consistent skincare rituals, and sometimes even taking medication.
 If you suspect you have a genetic skin condition, I'd suggest seeing a dermatologist.

 Our diet is what nourishes our bodies.
 If we feed ourselves only fake, processed foods, we risk becoming deficient in essential nutrients.
 Our body has seven main systems:

 - Renal & Urinary

 The Integumentary System consists of hair, nails, exocrine glands (sebaceous and ceruminous), and skin.
-Having a poor diet can create an imbalance within systems—including our Integumentary System.
-Autoimmune diseases, such as psoriasis, can be exacerbated by eating certain foods, like gluten or dairy.
-This affects our immune system and also our integumentary system—and ultimately our skin.
+A poor diet can create an imbalance within systems—including our Integumentary System.
+Autoimmune diseases, such as psoriasis can be exacerbated by eating certain foods, like gluten or dairy.
+This affects our immune system, our integumentary system, and ultimately our skin.

-Poor diet has also been linked to mental health problems, like depression and anxiety.
-So it’s imperative to ensure you are nourishing your body with adequate nutrients in order to create a strong foundation for a happy mind, good health, and great skin.
+Poor diet is also linked to mental health problems, like depression and anxiety.
+So it's imperative to ensure you are nourishing your body with adequate nutrients to create a strong foundation for a happy mind, good health, and great skin.

 Tying into our dietary habits is also our lifestyle.
 Some key lifestyle habits that can affect your skin negatively are:

 - Inactivity most of the day, ie. you work at a computer all day and rarely move around.

 - Intentionally sun tanning or use a sunbed.